Report: TN shelter put down dogs by shooting them - NewsBreak

 “It was not aggressive.
 It was Snowball,” said Amber Reynolds with Halfway Home Animal Rescue .
 “I have pictures of him hugging me, loving on me.”

-The Lauderdale Animal Shelter was temporarily closed in 2015, and a part-time employee was suspended after a local rescue group found a live puppy in a freezer.Vet weighs in on Sullivan Co. cat shooting
+The Lauderdale Animal Shelter was temporarily closed in 2015, and a part-time employee was suspended after a local rescue group found a live puppy in a freezer.Knoxville rescue dog ‘Bridget’ has died, animal cruelty investigation ongoing

 Debbie Flowers with Ripley Animal Rescue said she came to the shelter to take pictures of puppies and heard several had been euthanized.
 Flowers said she checked the freezer and noticed one still had a pulse.